epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p5_04.png" alt="p5_04.png"/>

-> :checkered_flag: **Milestone** <br>
+> [!NOTE]
 > Congratulations, all outbound traffic from the <code>gce-vpc</code> and <code>gke-vpc</code> networks will now be inspected by AI Runtime Security.

 ### Step 2.
 Onboard internet facing applications
-Enable internet inbound inspection to the `ai-vm` by creating a forwarding rule on the external load balancer with a corresponding NAT policy on the AIRS firewall.
+Create a forwarding rule on the external load balancer to forward internet inbound traffic destined to the `ai-vm` through the AIRS firewalls for inspection.

 1. In cloud shell, create firewall rules to allow all traffic to the `untrust` & `trust-vpc`.